captin411/ofxmate/README.md

 > easy_install ofxmate

-Note: Make sure %PYTHON_HOME%\Scripts is added to your %PATH% otherwise the 'ofxmated' command will not be found on your path.
+Note: Make sure %PYTHON_HOME%\Scripts is added to your %PATH% otherwise the 'ofxmate' command will not be found on your path.

 Source
 ------